neoforged/Documentation/docs/networking/streamcodecs.md

 ### Either

-A stream codec for two different methods of reading/writing some object data can be generated from two steram codecs via `ByteBufCodecs#either`.
+A stream codec for two different methods of reading/writing some object data can be generated from two stream codecs via `ByteBufCodecs#either`.
 This method first reads/writes a boolean indicating whether to read/write the first or second stream codec, respectively.

 ```java
 public static final StreamCodec<ByteBuf, Either<Integer, String>> EITHER_STREAM_CODEC =